Supporting Anal Cancer Screening in Primary Care for People Living with HIV

 • A sensation of fullness or a lump in the anal canal.

-• Visible anal lesions.
+• Perianal lesions.

 What to do next